 - Edit permissions are not available with the free plan

 MindMeister is an award-winning mind mapping tool with powerful integrations.
-It will optimize your team’s brainstorming, ideation and web-based collaboration: visually capture, develop, and share ideas worldwide!
+It will optimize your team’s brainstorming, ideation and web-based collaboration: visually capture, develop, and share ideas virtually.

 Deadline looming?
 Use Focus Mode for distraction-free mapping: it’s also an ideal solution for presenting your brightest ideas to your team or external stakeholders.